 Buying translation can be hard for customers.
 How do they know which translation service providers are the best?
 There are ways to gain the customer’s trust.
 This article will tell you how.

 In a crowded marketplace, it can be difficult for the customer to know who to choose.
 As a freelance translator, you’re effectively a small-business owner.
 If you don’t explain the features and benefits of your service, who will?
 What can you tell the customer about yourself that will convince them to use your services?
 As a professional translator, you have plenty to shout about.
 But, are you?

 Your skills as a native speaker

 Professional translators translate into their native language.
 As I talked about in 8 ways to get the best freelance translation services, translation is more than an ability to speak two languages.
 Being bilingual or a language teacher isn’t enough.
 Professionals work only into their native tongue.
 You can use the fact that you only translate into your native language as a selling point.
 Differentiate yourself.
-Stand out.How to make yourself stand out as the best #translation service provider Click To Tweet
+Stand out.How to Show the Customer You’re the Best Translation Service Provider Click To Tweet

 Your professional qualifications

 I said translation is more than an ability to speak two languages.
 But what do I mean by that?
 I mean that professional translators have often studied translation at postgraduate level.
 Most professional translators have a Master’s in translation or another postgraduate qualification.
 I opted for a different route and sat the Chartered Institute of Linguists’ Diploma in Translation in 2015.
 Read more here about 10 crucial questions to choose the best Spanish translation qualification, and this guest article that Gwen wrote on Nikki Graham’s blog about the real costs and returns of the Diploma in Translation[GJ1] .